monktastic/blog/pages/metaphysics/future.md

    yet succeeded in doing this (or at least no one has succeeded in convincing a majority of philosophers that they have done so).*

-As with the belief in the past, it may be *practical* to assume that they will continue to hold, but this is different from it being justified on logical grounds.
+As with the belief in [the past](past.html), it may be *practical* to assume that they will continue to hold, but this is different from it being justified on *logical* grounds.
+Nonetheless, your mind will continue to believe it has justified it: "well it's worked in the past, so that makes it rational."
+It is *not* rational; this is just a convenient falsehood you tell yourself so that you can get on with your day.

+<iframe width="560" height="315" align="middle" src="https://www.youtube.com/embed/ivPFlKyeypU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="display: block; margin-left: auto; margin-right: auto;"
+></iframe>

+Plenty of people far smarter than I have confirmed this result time and again.
+If I cannot accept it, perhaps it is worth looking into [emotional reasons](fear.html) why.

 Hume: